wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 obsolete data, or they are copied from an S-M/S-E/S-O line.
 On aborts, speculative states are thrown away while states originally read from the main memory are restored.
 In this regard, S-E lines are restored to E states because that is where they were before the speculation.
 S-M and S-O lines become M lines, if their modification timestamp is zero, which indicates that they are not written by speculative instructions, but by a non-speculative instruction before the loop starts.
-S-S states always go into invalid state.
+S-S lines always go into invalid state.

+If the VID counter is about to overflow and wrap back, the runtime stops spawning new iterations.
+Instead, it waits for the last iteration to commit, and then broadcast a VID reset signal to all processors in the system.